pixee/docs/docs/codemods/python/pixee_python_upgrade-sslcontext-tls.md

 If you have feedback on this codemod, [please let us know](mailto:feedback@pixee.ai)!

 ## F.A.Q.

 ### Why is this codemod marked as Merge After Cursory Review?

-This codemod replaces any unsafe or deprecated SSL/TLS versions with `PROTOCOL_TLS_CLIENT`.
-For client applications this will be the correct choice.
-However in some cases the correct choice may actually be `PROTOCOL_TLS_SERVER`.
+This codemod updates the minimum supported version of TLS.
+Since this is an important security fix and since all modern servers offer TLSv1.2, we believe this change can be safely merged without review.

+## Codemod Settings

+N/A

 ## References